ObsidianX/3dstools/README.md

 Convert PNG to BFLIM, setting swizzle to 90 degree rotation:

-Note: currently the PNG needs to be pre-swizzled as the `-s` flag only sets the header value.
+Note: Swizzling is only applied if OpenCV is available.

 ```
 bflim.py -s 4 -c image.png image.bflim